-A conversion kit contains the required components (e.g., battery pack, electric motors, etc.) to "repower" an existing internal-combustion equipment piece with a zero-emission powertrain.
+&lt;sup>20 A conversion kit contains the required components (e.g., battery pack, electric motors, etc.) to "repower" an existing internal-combustion equipment piece with a zero-emission powertrain.

-19 http://californiacore.org/
+&lt;sup>21 http://californiacore.org/

-If a model is not listed on the EEC, it is not eligible for CORE funding.
+&lt;sup>22 If a model is not listed on the EEC, it is not eligible for CORE funding

-Figure 1 illustrates a hypothetical equipment dealer sale and voucher reimbursement transaction.
+Figure 1 illustrates a hypothetical equipment dealer cell and voucher reimbursement transaction.